niklasramo/mezr/README.md

 ### getIntersection()

 Measure the intersection area of two or more elements.
-Returns an object containing the intersection area dimensions and offsets if _all_ the provided elements overlap, otherwise returns `null`.
+Returns an object containing the intersection area dimensions and offsets if _all_ the provided elements intersect, otherwise returns `null`.

 **Syntax**